omar-nafea/FullStack/React/6_ReactStates.md

     [[Prototype]]: Array(0)

 ```
 In this case, Hello is the state value assigned to the word state variable.
 The function is a built-in one that is not declared.
 The function can be destructured with any name you'd like, but there is a convention to follow.
 If you set the States variable name to be Greet, then the destructured state function should be setGreet.
-This is because the second destructured variable is a function that will be used to update the state of a variable.
+This is because the second destructured variable is a function ( its whole job ) that **will be used to update the state of a variable**.
 ```jsx
 function App(){
     const [ greet, setGreet ] = React.useState("Hello")